FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

 * $translate
 * $subsumes

-.. warning:: The TerminologyIntegration plugin does not work together with the Vonk Terminology plugin.
+.. warning:: The TerminologyIntegration plugin does not work together with the Firely Server Terminology plugin.

 Make sure to add the plugin to the PipelineOptions in appsettings in order to make use of the ``TerminologyIntegration`` plugin.